-То: From:
+To: From:

 (Address) (Address)

-Subject: Notice of Preparat ion of a Draft Environmental Impact Report
+Subject: Notice of Prepar ation of a Draft Environmental Impact Report

-environmental information which is germane will be the Lead Agency and will prepare an environmental impacto know the views of your agency as to the scope and content of the to your agency's statutory responsibilities in connection with the EIR prepared by our agency when considering your permit or other
+environmental information which is german will be the Lead Agency and will prepare an environmental impact ed to know the views of your agency as to the scope and content of the e to your agency's statutory responsibilities in connection with the the EIR prepared by our agency when considering your permit or other

-The project description, location, and the poten copy of the Initial Study (ightharpoonup is not) atta tial environmental effects are contained in the attached materials.
-A ched.
+The project description, location, and the pote copy of the Initial Study ( $\square$ is $\square$ is not) a ential environmental effects are contained in the attached materials.
+A ttached.

-Due to the time limits mandated by State law, yo 30 days after receipt of this notice. ur response must be sent at the earliest possible date but not later than
+Due to the time limits mandated by State law, 30 days after receipt of this notice. your response must be sent at the earliest possible date but not later than

-Please send your response to We will need the name for a contact person in at the address shown above your agency .
+Please send your response to We will need the name for a contact person i at the address shown above.

 Project Title:

+Project Applicant, if any:

 Date Signature

 Title

 Telephone

-Reference: California Code of Regulations, Title 14, (CEQA Guidelines) Sections 15082(a), 15103, 15375.
+Reference.
+California Code of Regulations, Title 14, (CEQA Guidelines) Sections 15082(a), 15103, 15375.